moliver28/research-handbook/content/handbook/customer-success/csm/_index.md

 ## Mission Statement

-Accelerate customer success by aligning passionate CSMs with customers to:
+Accelerate customer success by sdfsdfdsfaligning passionate CSMs with customers to:

 - Drive adoption aligned with business outcomes
 - Enable customers in current and future GitLab use cases